BGforgeNet/bg2-tweaks-and-tricks/docs/convenience.md

 #### GSPA + holding, bottomless

 Same 5 bags, all bottomless.
 Now, that's real cheating.
 But it makes life so much easier...

+### More mage fencing scrolls in BG1

+Adds several scrolls to BG1:

+- [Spell Thrust](https://pihwiki.bgforge.net/Baldur%27s_Gate:_Arcane_Spells_List#Spell_Thrust) and [Secret Word](https://pihwiki.bgforge.net/Baldur%27s_Gate:_Arcane_Spells_List#Secret_Word) to Ulgoth's Beard store.
+- [Breach](https://pihwiki.bgforge.net/Baldur%27s_Gate:_Arcane_Spells_List#Breach) to Shandalar and Kahrk.

+The purpose of this component is to allow SCS users to complete more BG1 content in earlier Chapters, should they so choose.

+Original BG1 mages weren't too smart, so lack of protection-stripping spells didn't hurt much.
+However, SCS boosts the AI (and often levels) considerably, making already hard battles even more annoying if the only tactic you have is to outwait enemy's protections.

+Spell Thrust and Secret Word additions don't change much, you could get them by rushing the plot to Baldur's Gate/Sorcerous Sundries.

+Breach, however, is normally not available in BG1, and its addition changes the battle dynamics.
+However, as SCS mages are generously using protections, I think it's a justifiable addition.

+Finally, this component adds a few Intelligence-boosting potions to Thalantyr, allowing for more reliable scribing for [Hardcore](https://pihwiki.bgforge.net/) characters.